AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 ## Amazon ElastiCache

 - Lazy Loading, as its name implies, is a caching strategy that loads data into the cache only when necessary.

+## CloudFront

+- which protocol is not supported- UDP

 ## Misc